 Medicine in the Seven Kingdoms, and in the Known World, often plays a key role in the quality of life of its inhabitants.
-In addition to common healers, midwives, and bonesetters there are a number of different orders practicing medicine such as the Maesters of the Citadel.
+In addition to common healers, midwives, and bonesetters, there are a number of different orders practicing medicine, such as the Maesters of the Citadel.

-Commoners usually do not have access to a Maester's services, like those who are rich or members of noble houses do, and have to rely on travelling barbers, local healers, midwives, hedge wizards, woods witches and their own knowledge of herbs.
+Commoners usually do not have access to a Maester's services, like those who are rich or members of noble houses do, and have to rely on travelling barbers, local healers, midwives, hedge wizards, woods witches, and their own knowledge of herbs.

 Fractured limbs are immobilized using plasters until the bones are joined up.
-Moon tea is used as contraceptive and to deal with unwanted pregnancies.
+Moon tea is used as contraceptive, and to deal with unwanted pregnancies.

-Diseases & Illness
+Diseases and Illness

 Minor colds, fevers, and fluxes are rarely deadly or even seriously debilitating.
 The bloody flux is quite serious and often deadly.
 Whores often carry unpleasant poxes and venereal diseases.
-Though the sufferers of such diseases rarely find much sympathy, fortunately most of the symptoms are minor though embarrassing.
+Though the sufferers of such diseases rarely find much sympathy, fortunately most of the symptoms are minor, though embarrassing.

 A number of diseases can be contracted primarily during childhood.
-Redspots is common but it never kills anyone under the age of ten, and once you have had it you are immune to it for the rest of your life.
+Redspots is common, but it never kills anyone under the age of ten, and once you have had it you are immune to it for the rest of your life.
 However, adults who did not contract it in childhood remain at risk of infection.
 Greyscale is rarely fatal to children, but nearly always fatal to adults.
-It makes the skin grey and hard as stone and often leaves it's survivors disfigured.
+It makes the skin grey and hard as stone, and often leaves its survivors disfigured.

-List of known diseases and illness:
+List of known diseases and illnesses

-- Grey plague
+- Dancing plague

 - Shaking sickness